muratk5n/thirdwave/en/README.md

 mouth-watering...
 Once in, members can be ranked on their democratic status annually , money inflow gets adjusted to a cent depending on the score..
-If org votes collectively on stuff, even their vote's weight can be adjusted based on this score.
+If org votes collectively on stuff, even their vote's weight can be adjusted based on the score even.

 ---